B.A., Wesleyan University

 M.A. and Ph.D., University of Chicago

-Alisa Freedman is an Associate Professor of Japanese Literature and Film at the University of Oregon.
-Much of her interdisciplinary work investigates the ways the modern urban experience has shaped human subjectivity, cultural production, and gender roles.
+Alisa Freedman is a Professor of Japanese Literature and Film at the University of Oregon.
+Much of her interdisciplinary work investigates how the modern urban experience has shaped human subjectivity, cultural production, and gender roles.
 Another major theme is the globalization of culture.
 She strives to show how literature and visual media can provide a deeper understanding of society, politics, and economics.
 Alisa has published widely on Japanese modernism, urban studies, youth culture, media discourses about gender norms, humor as social critique, popular culture representation of Japan’s lost generation, and the intersection of literature and digital media.
-She is currently preparing book manuscripts about the forgotten story Japanese women who studied in the United States between 1949 and 1966 and about images of Japan on American television.
+She is currently preparing a book manuscript about the forgotten story Japanese women who studied abroad in the United States between 1949 and 1966 and went on to become the forgotten mothers of academic fields and to contribute in unexpected ways to U.S.-Japan relations.
 Her collaborative projects include a study of legal and ethical issues in Japanese popular culture, “Bundan Snark: Writing and Fighting in Modern Japan,” and “Ruinscapes in Japan, China, and the United States.”
 Additionally, Alisa is exploring future of the book using Japanese literature as an example and is involved in several literary translation projects.
+She enjoys participating in academic events for non-specialist audiences, such as anime cons, Japan festivals, TEDx, Nerd Nite Tokyo, and Quack Chats.

-Alisa is the Undergraduate Advisor for the Japanese Culture Major and Faculty Fellow for Hamilton West Residence Hall.
-She has served as the Resident Director of Oregon study abroad programs in Tokyo.
-Alisa was the recipient of the 2016 Outstanding Faculty Advising Award.
+Alisa is the Faculty Fellow for Hamilton Residence Hall.
+She has served as the Resident Director of Oregon study abroad programs in Tokyo and as the EALL Director for Undergraduate Studies.
+Alisa was the recipient of the University of Oregon 2016 Outstanding Faculty Advising Award.
+She has been nationally recognized for excellence in mentoring (NACADA Award for Excellence in Faculty Advising, 2017).

 In addition, Alisa is the Editor in Chief for the U.S.–Japan Women’s Journal (biannual, peer-reviewed interdisciplinary journal) – http://www.josai.jp/jicpas/usjwj/